Liverpool vs Manchester United lineups: Predicting starting XIs, team news

 —- Fernandes —- Matic —- Pogba —-

 Ragnick is without Luke Shaw, Fred, Raphael Varane, Scott McTominay and Edinson Cavani due to injuries, so Telles will continue at left back and Matic should join Pogba and Bruno Fernandes in midfield to add some defensive stability.
 With Varane still out, Lindelof and Maguire will likely start at center back again.
-Up top, Ronaldo is expected to start centrally and Rashford’s experience may see him selected ahead of Elanga, while Sancho is getting back towards his best form and will start on the left.
+Up top, Ronaldo will miss this game after the tragic news of the death of his baby son.
+Marcus Rashford’s experience may see him selected up top, while Anthony Elanga could start on the right and Sancho is getting back towards his best form and will start on the left.